 During the interview with the Warden, disciplinary sanctions were discussed.
 The Warden indicated inmate discipline is based on level of the violation and penalties are imposed comparable to other inmate's penalties.
-Penalties might include change of housing assignment, loss of good time credit, and possible prosecution, when appropriate.

 ADOC Administrative Regulation (AR) #454, Operations & Legal, Inmate Sexual Abuse and Harassment, dated January 4, 2016, p.
 22, H, 2, e, states that each case shall be carefully evaluated on its merit, considering evidence and circumstances and whether there is any possibility that the alleged incident could have occurred.